lino-framework/cg/docs/components.rst

     front end

-        A :term:`plugin` which defines the web interface for an application.
+        In general, a software interface designed to enable user-friendly interaction with a computer

+        More specifically in Lino, a specialized :term:`plugin` responsible to render the web interface of a :term:`Lino site`.

         A same database can be exposed on different sites, using the same application but different front ends.